Chemicals Pricing Data Subscription

 C3H4O2

-Because of its relatively high corrosiveness, it should be stored in equipment made of or lined with glass, polyethylene, polypropylene, or stainless steel.
-The recommended bulk storage temperature is 15-25°C since this temperature range avoids freezing.
+Acrylic Acid Handling.
+Because of its relatively high corrosiveness, Acrylic Acid should be stored in equipment made of or lined with glass, polyethylene, polypropylene, or stainless steel.
+The recommended bulk storage temperature is 15-25 °C since this temperature range avoids freezing.
 Inadvertent polymerization can be avoided at this temperature and with adequate inhibition.
-The standard level of inhibitor in commercially available acrylic acid is 180-220 ppm MEHQ (Hydroquinone monomethyl ether) with dissolved oxygen for stabilization.
-Therefore, an atmosphere containing 5 to 21 vol. % of oxygen should be maintained above the acrylic acid as pure oxygen could create a fire hazard.
-Steam, pure nitrogen or any other inter gases could reduce the dissolved oxygen to a dangerously low level where the effectiveness of the inhibitor could be greatly reduced.
+The standard level of inhibitor in commercially available Acrylic Acid is 180-220 ppm MEHQ (hydroquinone monomethyl ether) with dissolved oxygen for stabilization.
+Therefore, an atmosphere containing 5 to 21 vol% of oxygen should be maintained above the Acrylic Acid as pure oxygen could create a fire hazard.
+Steam, pure nitrogen, or any other inter gases could reduce the dissolved oxygen to a dangerously low level where the effectiveness of the inhibitor could be greatly reduced.

 • Propylene + oxygen (oxidation),